 TEA TIME AT CAFÉ CENTRAL

 Visit one of Vienna’s oldest cafés called Café Central.
 The beautiful decor of this impeccable café will blow you away!

 Their opening hours are Monday to Saturday 7.30 am – 10 pm, Sunday and public holidays 10 am – 10 pm and there is piano entertainment daily from 5 pm – 10 pm which we were lucky enough to enjoy.

-Below are more accommodation options if you´re planning to visit this magnificent city.
+And finally, below are more accommodation options if you´re planning to visit this magnificent city.

-Until then, why not read about my top 5 places to visit near Madrid.
+Meanwhile, until then, why not read about my top 5 places to visit near Madrid.
 All excellent day trip suggestions when you´re visiting the capital city of Spain.